enonic/old-xp-doc/doc/admin/contentstudio/widgets.rst

 Widgets
 =======

 Widgets are apps that add functionality to the Content Studio.
-As of version |version|, widgets are limited to the :ref:`detail_panel` where they display custom information about whichever content is selected in the tree view.
+As of version |version|, there are three built-in widgets.
+The
+:ref:`detail_panel` was described on the previous page.
+Here follows descriptions of the version history and dependency widgets.
 Installed widgets are listed in a dropdown selector at the top of the panel.

 .. tip:: Widgets are user-definable.
 Read more about how to create your own :ref:`widgets`.

-In addition to the details panel, there are two built-in widgets.

 .. _version_history: